 - SO EASY to make - this cake can be made in one bowl with a whisk!
-You don't need a mixer, although I often use my electric hand mixer to make it.
+You don't need a stand mixer, although sometimes I use my electric hand mixer to make it.
+Either way it works just as well!

 - Moist chocolate cake - the cake is SO super moist!
 It has the softest texture and stays moist for days without drying out.